-The 2030 Agenda for Sustainable Development and other global initiatives focus attention on, and are aimed at, sustainable peace and development through coordinated, coherent and concerted investment and actions.
-The SDGs provide for a harmonized way of working so that interventions not only meet the needs of those affected, but also reduce risks and vulnerabilities.
-All 17 SDGs relate directly to the lives of children and are relevant to CAAFAG - and other children affected by armed conflict - and provide a platform for collective action.
-In adopting the SDGs, governments agreed to end the recruitment and use of children by armed forces or armed groups by 2030 (Target 8.7).
-The 2030 Agenda asserts the inextricable link between human rights, peace and development, which also underpins the core concepts of this paper.
+The 2030 Agenda for Sustainable Development and other global initiatives focus attention on, and are aimed at, sustainable peace and development through coordinated, coherent and concerted investment and actions.3 The SDGs provide for a harmonized way of working so that interventions not only meet the needs of those affected, but also reduce future risks and vulnerabilities.
+All 17 SDGs relate directly to the lives of children and are relevant to CAAFAG-and other children affected by armed conflict-and provide a platform for collective action.
+In adopting the SDGs, governments agreed to end the recruitment and use of children by armed forces or armed groups by 2030 (Target 8.7).4 The 2030 Agenda asserts the inextricable link between human rights, peace and development, which also underpins the core concepts of this paper.

-The 2030 Agenda for Sustainable Development provides an important entry point to reframe the issue of child reintegration and address some of the shortcomings of current child reintegration programmes: it involves development and a range of other actors besides humanitarians; it has a longer time horizon; it has an integrated, comprehensive and holistic approach, which includes various sectors, including education, health care and livelihoods; it is predicated on "leaving no one behind;" and it allows a focus on prevention by addressing some of the main drivers, such as inequalities, lack of jobs, poor natural resource management and corruption.
+The 2030 Agenda for Sustainable Development provides an important entry point to reframe the issue of child reintegration and address some of the shortcomings of current child reintegration programs: it involves development and a range of other actors besides humanitarians; it has a longer time horizon; it has an integrated, comprehensive and holistic approach, which includes various sectors, including education, health care and livelihoods; it is predicated on "leaving no one behind;" and it allows a focus on prevention by addressing some of the main drivers, such as inequalities, lack of jobs, poor natural resource management and corruption.

 The 2030 Agenda provides national governments and the international community with a framework for improving the peace and prosperity of citizens.
 Both the 2030 Agenda and the UN's sustaining peace resolutions emphasize the importance of partnerships with civil society, the private sector, regional and sub-regional organizations and local actors in a new, coherent framework of engagement.
 The sustaining peace agenda stresses the need to scale-up innovations across the international community, recognizing the importance of development, humanitarian and peacebuilding approaches to preventing conflict.
-The UN and the World Bank emphasize the need to improve peacebuilding and sustaining peace as a means to restore confidence in the power of conflict-affected states.
-Recognizing the primacy of agency mandates, sustaining peace is an essential goal to which all stakeholders can contribute.

-While reintegration services should always give CAAFAG access to individualized support through case management and care plans, longer-term reintegration must be embedded within work that supports the broader protective environment for children.
-As such, the norm is to support and enable inclusive, community-based reintegration programming, where the child is seen and served in the context of the community into which he or she will return or settle; and assistance to the child is enmeshed into assistance for the community as a whole.
-Reintegration that not only responds to, but proactively and successfully prevents, vulnerability is embedded within a protective environment in which parents, families, communities, local and sub-national authorities and governments all contribute to the care and protection of children.
+The UN and the World Bank emphasize the need to improve peacebuilding and sustaining peace as a means to restore confidence in the power of conflict-affected states.6 Recognizing the primacy of agency mandates, sustaining peace is an essential goal to which all stakeholders can contribute.7 programming, where the child is seen and served in the context of the community into which he or she will return or settle; and assistance to the child is enmeshed into assistance for the community as a whole.
+Reintegration that not only responds to, but proactively and successfully prevents, vulnerability is embedded within a protective environment in which parents, families, communities, local and subnational authorities and governments all contribute to the care and protection of children.
 Holistic and inclusive interventions benefit all children, reducing stigma and division, and promoting an environment where young people are stakeholders in their own rehabilitation and recovery.